The 15 Best Tool Bags Perfect For Every Budget And Every Need

 At 21”, this is a pretty big bag, with a wide mouth so you can easily store and remove your tools when you need to without fussing around.
 And with a sturdy plastic base, this bag is built with one thing in mind: holding an assload (technical term) of your tools.

 Another smaller bag, Stanley designed this for the dude with the hand tools.
 After all, it can be a pain in the ass to have to hunt around a bigger bag for a small hand tool.
 They get lost in there.
 But not in this bag, which is the perfect size for your hand tool needs.
-But, it’s also big enough to carry a cordless drill, so you don’t have to sacrifice your power tools.
+But, it’s also big enough to carry cordless drills, so you don’t have to sacrifice your power tools.

 This is a good size bag with an open design which allows you to store plenty of large tools, including power saws and the like.
 It’s simple, yet extremely effective, the perfect bag for anyone who needs to haul around the big guns without being so big that it’s in the way all the time.